Updated: Aug 15

-A word of caution and potential spoiler alert: this advice may not be anything totally new to you, but as we all know with this stuff, often it depends on that moment in time when you hear it (or read it).
-Hearing it now might just trigger a different thought, a different emotion, a different feeling.
-Then there's that huge difference between knowing something logically and then taking the time, focus, effort and commitment to practice it, to make it a regular habit and way of thinking.
+Potential spoiler alert: this advice may not be anything totally new to you, but as we all know with this stuff, often it depends on that moment in time when you hear it (or read it).
+Hearing it now might just trigger a different thought, emotion or feeling.
+Then there's that huge difference between knowing something logically and taking the time, focus, effort and commitment to practice it, to make it a regular habit and way of thinking.

 We know that this will pass.
 We don't know when.
 We're going to have good days.
 We're going to have bad days.
 Maximise the good days and don't deny yourself that wallow time that we all need during the bad days.
 Once we've had that little bit of wallow time, then we need to take a bit of proactive action and control to get back onto more of an even keel.

 Recently for me, it was going for a four mile walk and listening to a couple of my favourite development podcasts - yes, this is how I like to spend my spare time!
 It really did help to give me some of that perspective and remind me that yes, there will be bad days, and that this too shall pass.